-To illustrate our methodology, we analyze TAWSS and OSI, two metrics associated with mean and temporal fluctuations of wall shear stress.
-Patient-specific TAWSS maps in the ULAAC system revealed a relatively common pattern of high TAWSS values near the ostium and much lower values in the distal LAA.
-This pattern was robust with respect to changes in cardiac output, LAA volume, and ostium area, despite variations in fine-scale features.
-There is a trend for TAWSS to increase with cardiac output, consistent with the effect of this parameter on LAA stagnant volume.
-However, it is harder to deduce the effects of the other two parameters and the presence of AF by mere visual inspection of patient-specific TAWSS maps, and this problem is exacerbated in OSI maps, which have a more intricate spatial structure with higher patient-to-patient variability.
+To illustrate our methodology, we analyze TAWSS and OSI, two metrics associated with mean and temporal fluctuations of wall shear stress\rebuttal{, together with ECAP, the ratio between them.} TAWSS maps in the ULAAC system revealed a relatively common pattern of high TAWSS values near the ostium and much lower values in the distal LAA.
+This pattern was robust with respect to changes in cardiac output, LAA volume, and ostium area despite variations in fine-scale features.
+There is a trend for TAWSS to increase with cardiac output, consistent with the effect of this parameter on LAA stagnant volume. \rebuttal{Similarly, ECAP maps projected in the ULAAC system also revealed a common pattern of high values near the LAA tip and lower near the ostium.
+Consistent with the TAWSS maps, there is a trend for ECAP to decrease with cardiac output.} However, it is harder to deduce the effects of the other two parameters and the presence of AF by mere visual inspection of patient-specific TAWSS \rebuttal{and ECAP} maps, and this problem is exacerbated in OSI maps, which have a more intricate spatial structure with higher patient-to-patient variability.